 - Farm-raised chicken is the first listed ingredient

-- Made without any poultry by-product meal, fillers, wheat or wheat gluten, artificial colors, or preservatives
+- Made without any poultry by-product meal, artificial colors, or preservatives

-- Natural prebiotics are included in the recipe to help support beneficial gut bacteria
+- Natural prebiotics are included to help support beneficial gut bacteria

 Chicken, Chicken Meal, Ground Rice, Soybean Meal, Whole Grain Corn...,